Shafi (actor): Career

-Through the late 2000s and 2010s, Shafi worked in major films across languages.
-He had comedic and supporting roles in Ready (2008) and Khaleja (2010), where his role as Sidhappa won him the Bharathamuni Award for Best Supporting Actor.
-He also featured in Dookudu (2011) opposite Mahesh Babu, Julayi (2012), and Balupu (2013).
+He made his Tamil debut in Bheemaa (2008).
+He had comedic and supporting roles Ready (2008) and Khaleja (2010), his first collaboration with Mahesh Babu, where his role as Siddha won him the Bharathamuni Award for Best Supporting Actor.
+He also featured in Dookudu (2011) again with Babu, Julayi (2012) with Allu Arjun, and Balupu (2013) with Ravi Teja.

-In 2023, Shafi starred in Salaar: Part 1 – Ceasefire by Prashanth Neel, and will return in Salaar: Part 2 – Shouryanga Parvam.
+In 2023, Shafi starred in Salaar: Part 1 – Ceasefire – by Prashanth Neel, marking his third outing with Prabhas and will reprise his role in Salaar: Part 2 - Shouryanga Parvam.
 He also acted in the short film 3:15 AM (2023), directed by Amit Raj Verma, which won Best Thriller at the Los Angeles Film Awards.
-Shafi was nominated for Best Actor (Short Film) at the Cannes World Film Festival, gaining recognition.
+Shafi was nominated for Best Actor (Short Film) at the Cannes World Film Festival, gaining worldwide recognition.